-If you’re looking for world-class mountain scenery in an area that doesn’t get a lot of attention, then head to the Tombstone Mountain Range in the Yukon Territory.
-Starting at KM 58.5 on the Dempster Highway, the three to five day backpacking trip takes you first to Grizzly Lake, and then to Divide and Talus Lakes.
+If you’re looking for world-class mountain scenery in an area that doesn’t get a lot of attention, then do the hike to Grizzly Lake in the Tombstone Mountain Range, Yukon Territory.
+Starting at KM 58.5 on the Dempster Highway, the three to five day hiking trip takes you first to Grizzly Lake, and then to Divide and Talus Lakes.
 It’s a wild, desolate, truly memorable landscape.

-This blog takes you as far as Grizzly Lake, a distance of 11.5 kilometres with an elevation gain of 797 metres (2,615 feet).
+This blog only takes you on a hike to stunning Grizzly Lake in the Tombstones, a distance of 11.5 kilometres with an elevation gain of 797 metres (2,615 feet).

 Everyone must take their food in a bear proof barrel – one that will fit in your backpack.
 At the mandatory orientation (offered at 9 AM, 11 AM, 1 PM and 4 PM) you are given a barrel in return for a $60 cash deposit.
 The only downside is that you must drive back to the Tombstone Interpretative Center at KM 71 to return it at the end of the hike.